dag0310/shopper/README.md

 Execute the following command line statements inside the repository's root directory!

 - Check out git repo
-- Point web server to build directory (e.g. http://localhost/shopper/build)
 - `npm install` installs local node modules in folder "node_modules"
 - `gulp db` sets up the database by copying an empty template of it from "src" folder to "api" folder
+- `gulp dist` creates the application in the "dist" folder
+- Open app in browser at web server location (e.g. http://localhost/shopper/dist)

+### Development
 - `gulp watch` executes tests, lints and builds the app after every file change
 - `gulp watch_fast` builds the app after every file change without executing any tests or linting
-- Open app in browser at web server location

-### Development
-- `gulp build` builds the app (used by `gulp watch`)
+- `gulp build` builds the app for development/debugging
 - `gulp dist` packages the app for deployment
+- Further gulp commands can be found in "gulpfile.js"

 ## License
 GNU AFFERO GENERAL PUBLIC LICENSE